 PhD in Early Childhood Education

-A Doctorate in Early Childhood Education typically require proof of a master's degree with experience in the field, reference letters, and a statement of purpose.
+A Doctorate in Early Childhood Education typically requires proof of a master's degree with experience in the field, reference letters and a statement of purpose.

 If entering a program with a master's degree, the average length of time for completion is 3 to 5 years.
 Entering without a master's degree typically adds at least 1 year to any program.